nullstone-modules/gcp-project-setup/README.md

 # gcp-project-setup

-Configures a GCP project to follow compliance and governance
+Configures a GCP project to follow compliance and governance.